duckduckgo/duckduckgo-help-pages/_docs/company/ads-by-microsoft-on-duckduckgo-private-search.md

 ---
-title: Ads by Microsoft on DuckDuckGo Private Search
+title: Ads By Microsoft on DuckDuckGo Private Search
 description: DuckDuckGo doesn’t track you.
 That’s the DuckDuckGo privacy policy in a nutshell.
 category: DuckDuckGo Search Privacy
 order: 1100